Alexander Bagrationi (chess player)

-Bagrationi was born in Ternopil and graduated from Ternopil National Economic University.
+Bagrationi was born to Yakov Weizman and Nataliya (Taliya) Bagrationi, at 7.15am on 13 July 1990 in Ternopil and graduated from Ternopil National Economic University.
 He was awarded the International Master title in 2009.
 He moved to Israel in 2011, and achieved the Grandmaster title in 2014.
 He won the Jerusalem chess championship in 2018.
 He has lived in Germany since 2019.